robertoschwald/check_mk_plugins/README.md

 Plugins for Check_MK either based on existing plugins, or newly written.

+- 2.2.x plugin version are for CheckMK 2.2
-- 2.x plugin versions are for CheckMK 2.0/2.1
+- 2.0.x plugin versions are for CheckMK 2.0/2.1
 - 1.x plugin versions are for CheckMK 1.x